 <!-- Add a Custom Group "Site Owner Reports" under Site Actions --> <CustomActionGroup Description="Group for Site Owner Reports" Id="Crescent.SiteOwnerReports" ImageUrl="/_layouts/images/crescent-rpt-48.png" Location="Microsoft.SharePoint.SiteSettings" Sequence="100" Title="Site Owner Reports"> </CustomActionGroup> <!-- Add a Link under the Group "Site Owner Reports" in Site Actions --> <CustomAction GroupId="Crescent.SiteOwnerReports" Id="UserInterfaceCustomActions.SiteSettings" Location="Microsoft.SharePoint.SiteSettings" Sequence="20" Title="List Owners Info"> <UrlAction Url="~site/_layouts/CrescentReports/ListOwners.aspx" /> </CustomAction>

 5. Rename the Feature Title and Description through Feature Designer.

-Location & ID parameters are the key in above Elements.xml to add link to site settings page in SharePoint 2010.
-They defines where the custom group or link should appear.
+Location & ID parameters are the key in the above Elements.xml to add a link to the site settings page in SharePoint 2010.
+They define where the custom group or link should appear.
 You can place a link to any existing group by supplying its GroupID value.

 - To add a link to site settings under “Look and Feel”, the Group ID goes like “Customization”